 Gypsy, Roma and Traveller learners

-Anecdotal evidence from local authority Gypsy Traveller service providers is that there has been a higher level of disengagement of these learners during lockdown.
-Issues they cite are concerns about exposure to the virus, a lack of access to learning materials and late acquisition of digital equipment and connectivity.
+Anecdotal evidence from local authority Gypsy and Traveller service providers and via the Welsh Government’s Gypsy, Roma and Traveller Stakeholder Group is that there has been a higher level of disengagement of learners within these communities during the course of the pandemic.
+Issues cited included concerns about exposure to the virus, a lack of access to learning materials, late acquisition of digital equipment and connectivity and instances of lack of sufficient and appropriate space to engage with remote learning.

 With regard to delays in access to digital devices and connectivity generally, local authorities have worked hard to supply equipment and internet access for these groups.
-However, a minority still report that the quality of ICT equipment, internet access and the low technical competency of some learners and their families continue to be barriers to learning.
+However, a minority still report that the quality of ICT equipment, internet access and the limited digital skills of some learners and their families continue to be barriers to learning.

-For some families, particularly in the Traveller community, digital technology may not be a chosen method of interaction.
+For some families, particularly in some Gypsy and Traveller communities, digital technology may not be a chosen method of interaction.
 It is best therefore, to include a mix of media that matches the needs of the learners and their families.
 We know in many instances, work packs were provided to learners during lockdown.

-Building better relationships with these groups is key to understanding why education is not a priority for some learners and their families, especially during the COVID-19 crisis.
+Building better relationships with these groups is key to understanding the needs of learners and their families and tailoring the support accordingly.
 There can be a lack of mutual understanding between schools and settings, and families which may challenge learners’ engagement and attainment.
 These include cultural barriers where families may not understand what schools and settings expect, while schools and settings may not understand the extent of support families may need.

 In the best-case scenarios, there is a well-embedded multi-agency approach to supporting individual families and learners in these groups.
-Where this is the case, schools and settings and support services have continued to build on already well-established relationships.
+Where this is the case, schools and settings and support services have continued to build on already well-established relationships and seek to understand the communities they serve.

 Children at risk of harm, abuse or neglect